 Spending time in the outdoors is good for you.
 It helps you de-stress, improves your memory, lowers your heart rate and cortisol levels, reduces inflammation, and helps eliminate fatigue.
 If you’ve been feeling down and under lately (without actually being sick), you need a dose of vitamin nature to uplift your mood, rejuvenate your body, and refresh your mind.
 Try these fun outdoor activities to stay healthy-physically, mentally, emotionally, and spiritually.

 Yoga gives a lot of benefits to your body.
 It makes you more flexible, tones your muscle, does wonders to your posture, and strengthens your cartilage and joints.
+You can also boost immunity with yoga.
 But you know what’s better than yoga?
 Doing yoga outdoors.

 Sure, you can do yoga indoors at the local gym or in your very own living room.
 But outdoors, amid nature, you can breathe in fresh air, soak in the peace and quiet, and be surrounded by relaxing greens.
 With every pose, you can shed the tension in your muscles and worries plaguing your mind and just get in the zone.